monodot/knowledge-base/_articles/mitmproxy.md

       value: "http://mitmproxy:8080"
     ```

-6. Perform some actions in your application.
-Once you've captured enough traffic and you're ready to inspect the dump file, take a local copy of the dump file from the Pod, and open it locally with _mitmproxy_:
+6. Perform some actions in your application, enough to capture the traffic you need to inspect.

+7. Once you've captured enough traffic and you're ready to inspect the dump file, make a local copy of the dump file from the Pod, and open it locally with _mitmproxy_:

     ```shell
     kubectl -n qadwa-jobs cp $(kubectl -n NAMESPACE get pod --selector app.kubernetes.io/instance=mitmproxy -oname | cut --delimiter="/" --fields=2):/home/mitmproxy/mitmproxy.dumpfile mitmproxy.dumpfile